kartik-v/yii2-krajee-base/CHANGE.md

     - this will automatically set the input's `disabled` or `readonly` option
     - it will also automatically be used to validate disability and style complex widgets like `DatePicker` or `DateTimePicker`
 - (enh #12): Enhance `InputWidget` to include `getPluginScript` method.
+- Enhancements to Config helper and change `self` methods to `static`.

 version 1.4.0
 =============